In and around the watermill in Tuscany

 Fivizzano

 Fivizzano is a walled Medieval market town, complete with castle (just to the North) and a Medici fountain in the main piazza.
-There are lots of places to buy food: both a supermarket and small shops selling local produce, notably ham, salami, cheese, wine, bread and sweet tarts.
-There are also cafés, ice cream parlours, restaurants and pizzerias.
-You can hire a tennis court in Fivizzano and there is a big outdoor swimming pool near the mill, at Cormezzano, on the road towards the coast.
-Above the town, the scenery becomes spectacular, with lovely walks and beautiful views over the mountains, olive groves and chestnut forests.
+There are lots of shops, both a supermarket and small shops selling local produce, notably ham, salami, cheese and wine.
+There are also plenty of cafés, ice-cream parlours, restaurants and pizzerias.
+You can hire a tennis court in Fivizzano and there is a big outdoor swimming pool at Cormezzano, on the road towards Aulla.
+Above the town, the scenery becomes spectacular, with beautiful views over the mountains, olive groves and chestnut forests.

 Tuscany

-From Aulla, there's another train journey through the cliffs and coves of the Cinque Terre, five fishing villages in spectacular settings.
-A walk from Monterosso to Vernazza along the clifftop path (about two hours) is an unforgettable experience.
+From Aulla you can taken another train to the Cinque Terre, five fishing villages in spectacular settings.
+A walk from Monterosso to Vernazza along the cliff top path is an unforgettable experience.